flyingcircusio/userscan/userscan.1.rst

 **--cache**, **-c** *FILE*
     Preserves scan results between runs to avoid re-scanning unchanged files.
-    The ctime inode attribute is used to decide whether a file has changed or not.
+    For each file, the ctime inode attribute is used to decide whether it has been changed or not.

 **--color**, **-C** [ **always** | **never** | **auto** ]
     Turns on funky colorful output.
 If set to **auto**, color is on only if run